Society of Washington Artists (Washington, D.C.),

-Biographical/Historical Note: The Society of Washington Artists was organized at a meeting of the Art Students League of Washington sometime after 1889.
-In 1891, the Society was officially established in order to promote the exhibition of its members' art work.
-By 1898 the Society had its own gallery space at 1020 Connecticut Avenue, N.W., but its annual exhibitions were primarily held in the Corcoran Gallery at 17th Street and New York Avenue.
+Biographical/Historical Note: The Society of Washington Artists (established 1890) was organized in Washington, D.C. at a meeting of the Art Students League of Washington.
+The Society was officially established in order to promote the exhibition of its members' art work.
+By 1898 the Society had its own gallery space at 1020 Connecticut Avenue, N.W., but its annual exhibitions were primarily held in the Corcoran Gallery at 17th Street and New York Avenue, Washington, D.C.

 How to Use this Collection